robflaherty/scroll-depth/readme.md

 There's a test HTML file that mocks the Google Analytics functions and writes the GA Event data to the console.

 ## Contact
 If you have any questions you can find me on Twitter at [@robflaherty](https://twitter.com/robflaherty).
+If you need help fixing something, **please provide a URL**.

 ## Changelog